 An energy audit is a way of measuring energy usage.
 It shows you the power rating of all your appliances so you can know how to go about cutting their use or change them to a more efficient one.

+They might pick up on something you haven’t noticed, and will give you advice on trimming your energy usage.
 With little electrical knowledge, this is something you can do yourself but to ensure accuracy, you should engage the service of an expert.

 You can also get the metering appliance to track your electricity usage.
 It can be installed for different workspace or a group of appliances.